Why Is Mastering So Important?

 CD Mastering

-The White House is proud to offer a high-quality mastering service and our experience is clearly audible in the final product.
-Our very affordable rates – from just £15 per hour – allowing the luxury of enough time to properly evaluate and craft your songs for the best possible sound.
-You are encouraged to attend the session and bring a commercial CD that best represents your ideal sound as a reference.
-We use a combination of plug-ins plus dedicated hardware processors to best match to your reference CD, and then improve even further if possible.
+The White House is proud to offer a high-quality mastering service, and our experience is clearly audible in the final product.
+Our very affordable rates allow the luxury of spending enough time to properly evaluate and craft your songs for the best possible sound, without breaking the bank.
+You are encouraged to attend the session, but your music will receive the same meticulous attention if you can’t.
+Please bring a commercial CD that best represents your ideal sound, or a WAV file of your chosen track, as a reference.
+We use a combination of plug-ins plus dedicated hardware processors to best match to your reference, and then improve even further if possible.
 Each song is individually assessed and adjustments made to suit – there are no ‘presets’ used, ever.
-Track starts and fades are then trimmed and adjusted as necessary and the transitions between songs auditioned to set the spacing.
-ISRC codes can also be added (see below for an explanation) before slow-burning the final Production Master disc using master-grade CDRs for lowest block-error rate, together with playing copies for approval as necessary.
-We have NEVER had a production master disc rejected by a pressing plant!
-Alternatively, DDP file sets can also be supplied for replicators that prefer this method of delivery.
+RX10 Advanced is used to fix any annoying issues that may be uncovered by the processing (e.g. vocal ‘pops’ or clicks).
+Track starts and fades are then trimmed and adjusted as necessary, and the transitions between songs individually set for most comfortable spacing.
+ISRC codes can also be added (see below for an explanation) and other relevant metadata encoded into the DDP file set – the only completely error-free method of delivery to the duplicators/replicators.

 For best results you should mix your song files at 24-bit resolution and at the original sample rate of the recording session – we can sample-rate convert if required.
 Please DO NOT peak-limit your mixes in an attempt to make them louder: it is a destructive process that adds distortion and should only be done after ALL other adjustments have been optimised.
 Likewise, please do not ‘normalise’ files as this can also cause distortion.
 Headroom of around 6 – 10dB in a 24-bit file is ideal.
 If in doubt about any of these requirements, or you have a different mix format, then please contact us for advice.